MGSDS/mktvis/README.md

 1. Set `MAXMIND_LICENSE_KEY` and the entrypoint downloads them on first start.
 2. Mount them as volumes at `MKTVIS_CITY_DB_PATH` / `MKTVIS_ASN_DB_PATH`.

-### Network

-The container shares the host network (`--network host`) so it can reach the Mikrotik device on your LAN.
-Without host networking, the container's bridge network cannot route to the router.
-If you must use a different network mode, ensure the Mikrotik IP is reachable from the container.